-- since November 2014: Linguae Mundi Academic Manager at Coventry University
+- 2014 to 2017: Linguae Mundi Academic Manager at Coventry University

-- 2013-2015: Post-Doctoral Research Officer and Sub-Project Coordinator at Leipzig Universität for the project "SMS communication in Switzerland"
+- 2013 to 2015: Post-Doctoral Research Officer and Sub-Project Coordinator at Leipzig Universität for the project "SMS communication in Switzerland"

 - 2014: Content Coordinator for the project "What's up, Switzerland?"; launch date was 01 June 2014

-- 2010-2011: Teaching Fellow in Luxembourg Studies at the University of Sheffield
+- 2010 to 2011: Teaching Fellow in Luxembourg Studies at the University of Sheffield

 I grew up in Luxembourg and studied the following: